New country, provider, ASN, or network type matters more than another duplicate cloud node.

 Start the publisher agent on VPS, home server, edge box, or wherever the agent already has compute.

-Read status and credits
+Read status and request payout

 Fastest path

-Shell bootstrap
+Shell fallback

 Loading commands...